sumanthtps/servicedesk/docs/api-contract.md

 * Reject unknown sort fields with 400.
 * Consistent `Content-Type: application/json`.
 * Versioning via path `/api/v1`; only additive changes within v1.

 ---

-## Open questions to finalize (fill these before coding)

-1. Will `Project.key` be globally unique or per organization/tenant?
-2. Do we allow deleting a `Project` that still has `Issues`?
-If yes, what happens to issues?
-3. Should `Issue.CLOSED` be terminal in v1 (no reopen) or allow `CLOSED→IN_PROGRESS`?
-4. Should `titleContains` be case-insensitive only, or also support full-text later?
-5. What fields are returned/hidden for `User` when auth is added?

----